-From Email This e-mail address will appear as the sender Address: when you receive a log file or firmware upgrade notification via e-mail.
+From Email This e-mail address will appear as the sender when Address: you receive a log file or firmware upgrade notification via e-mail.

 To Email Address: Enter the e-mail address where you want the e-mail sent.